mscottford/managing-complexity-with-clean-code/exercises/read-by-refactoring/README.md

    6. Click on "View" -> "Tools" -> "Terminal" to load the terminal window within PyCharm
    7. From within the terminal window, do the following:
       1. Run `which python` to confirm that `python` is being used from the `venv` directory.
 If it's not, then the "Virtual Environment" setup above didn't work.
 Go back to that step and try again before continuing.
+      2. Run `pwd` to confirm that you're in the `dateutil` directory.
+The following commands won't work if you're in a different directory.
-      2. Run `pip install -U tox six`
+      3. Run `pip install -U tox six`
           1. You may see a message about the version of `pip` being out-of-date.
 You can safely ignore that.
-      3. Run `python updatezinfo.py`.
+      4. Run `python updatezinfo.py`.
 This creates a timezone data file that is required for the test to run correctly.
-      4. Run `pip install -r requirements-dev.txt`
+      5. Run `pip install -r requirements-dev.txt`
    8. In the "Project" sidebar:
        1. Right click on the `src` directory and select "Mark directory as" -> "Source Root"
        2. Right click on the `tests` directory and select "Mark directory as" -> "Test sources root"